What’s on the Box?

 - Grand Designs – New Zealand Kiwis building their dream home.

-There’s a whole bunch of international shows too, such as dramas and talk shows.
+There’s a whole bunch of international shows too as the channel is owned by Warner Bros.
+Discovery, such as dramas and talk shows.
 You can watch the schedule an hour later on ThreePlus1 (Channel 8)

 It will feel like you never left home.
 Watch it all again an hour later on Bravo PLUS 1 (Channel 9).